Non-stop flights to Rome (Fiumicino) (FCO)

 Flights from Egypt to Rome (Fiumicino)

-In Egypt, there are 3 airports that have direct flights to Rome (Fiumicino).
+In Egypt there are several airports with flights to Rome (Fiumicino) (8 in total).

-From Cairo, you can fly non-stop with Alitalia (SkyTeam) or Egyptair (Star Alliance).
+From Luxor, you can fly non-stop with Air Cairo or Egyptair (Star Alliance).
+This is a seasonal route that starts in October and ends in March.

-From Sharm el-Sheikh, you can fly non-stop with Air Cairo or Neos.
+From Marsa Alam, you can fly non-stop with Neos or Wizz Air Malta.

 Flights from Ethiopia to Rome (Fiumicino)

-Addis Ababa is the only city in Ethiopia with direct flights to Rome (Fiumicino).
+There is 1 airport in Ethiopia that has a direct connection to Rome (Fiumicino), which is Addis Ababa.
 From Addis Ababa, direct flights are offered by Ethiopian Airlines (Star Alliance).

 Flights from Finland to Rome (Fiumicino)

-There is 1 airport in Finland that has a direct connection to Rome (Fiumicino), which is Helsinki.
-From Helsinki, direct flights are offered by Finnair (Oneworld), Neos and Norwegian.
+Helsinki is the only city in Finland with direct flights to Rome (Fiumicino).
+From Helsinki, direct flights are offered by Finnair (Oneworld).

 Flights from France to Rome (Fiumicino)

-From Nantes, you can fly non-stop with easyJet or Transavia.
+From Nantes, you can fly non-stop with easyJet or Volotea.

-From Nice, you can fly non-stop with Alitalia (SkyTeam) or easyJet.
+From Paris, you can fly non-stop with Air France (SkyTeam) or ITA Airways (Star Alliance).

-From Paris, direct flights are offered by Air France (SkyTeam), Alitalia (SkyTeam) and Vueling.
+From Paris (Orly), direct flights are offered by easyJet, Transavia and Wizz Air Malta.

 Flights from Georgia to Rome (Fiumicino)